 Is Your Equipment Holding You Back?

 If your credit card terminal or POS system is older or lacks automation features, that could be part of your cash flow problem.
-Older systems can delay settlement times and limit your batching options.
+Older systems can delay settlement times and limit your batching options, which is why understanding why your POS system is running slow is critical.

-Upgrading to a modern POS system allows you to:
+Upgrading to a modern POS system allows you to choose from the best POS devices for small businesses and to:

 A faster, smarter system helps you get paid faster—and with fewer headaches.